utk1017/secure-vault/README.md

 ---

-## ✨ Features
+## Features

-- **4-digit PIN authentication** via a 4x4 matrix keypad (`*` clears, `#` submits), with a 30-second lockout after 3 wrong attempts (brute-force protection).
+- **4-digit PIN authentication** :  via a 4x4 matrix keypad (`*` clears, `#` submits), with a 30-second lockout after 3 wrong attempts (brute-force protection).
-- **Remote lock/unlock** through the ESP RainMaker mobile app — but only when the vault is explicitly waiting in *Phone/RainMaker Mode* (selected with `A` on the keypad menu).
+- **Remote lock/unlock** :  through the ESP RainMaker mobile app but only when the vault is explicitly waiting in *Phone/RainMaker Mode* (selected with `A` on the keypad menu).
 Remote commands received in any other state are dropped, so a stray cloud command can never silently unlock the vault.
-- **Anti-tamper detection** using an SW-420 vibration sensor: instead of reacting to a single vibration pulse, the firmware requires **11 HIGH readings inside a rolling 1.5-second window** before declaring an intrusion — this filters out light knocks/accidental touches while still catching sustained forced-entry attempts.
+- **Anti-tamper detection** : using an SW-420 vibration sensor: instead of reacting to a single vibration pulse, the firmware requires **11 HIGH readings inside a rolling 1.5-second window** :  before declaring an intrusion ,this filters out light knocks/accidental touches while still catching sustained forced-entry attempts.
-- **Instant alerts** on tamper detection: continuous buzzer, red LED blinking every 150 ms, LCD "INTRUDER!" message, and a RainMaker push notification.
+- **Instant alerts** :  on tamper detection: continuous buzzer, red LED blinking every 150 ms, LCD "INTRUDER!" message, and a RainMaker push notification.
-- **User presence detection** via an HC-SR04 ultrasonic sensor — the vault wakes from idle and shows a welcome/menu screen when someone approaches within ~50 cm.
+- **User presence detection** : via an HC-SR04 ultrasonic sensor , the vault wakes from idle and shows a welcome/menu screen when someone approaches within ~50 cm.
-- **Live LCD status display** (16x2 I2C) — Ready, Welcome User, menu, Password entry, Access Granted, Wrong Password + attempts left, lockout countdown, Vault Open/Locked, Cancelled, INTRUDER!.
+- **Live LCD status display** : (16x2 I2C) , Ready, Welcome User, menu, Password entry, Access Granted, Wrong Password + attempts left, lockout countdown, Vault Open/Locked, Cancelled, INTRUDER!.
-- **Non-blocking state-machine firmware** — no blocking `while(true)` loops; the reset button, RainMaker commands, and vibration monitoring are checked on **every** loop pass regardless of which screen is active.
+- **Non-blocking state-machine firmware** : no blocking `while(true)` loops; the reset button, RainMaker commands, and vibration monitoring are checked on **every** loop pass regardless of which screen is active.
-- **Manual re-locking** — the vault does not auto re-lock on a timer; press `C` (or send a remote lock command) to secure it again.
+- **Manual re-locking** : the vault does not auto re-lock on a timer; press `C` (or send a remote lock command) to secure it again.
 - **Power-stability fix**: a 3300µF/16V decoupling capacitor across the main rail eliminates brownout resets caused by the servo's current spike on unlock, with the ESP32's hardware brownout detector also disabled at boot as a backstop.

 ---

-## 🧰 Hardware Components
+## Hardware Components

 | Component | Spec | Function |
 |---|---|---|